amitgit2020/NPTEL-Python-DSA-2020/README.md

 # NPTEL Python DSA
- These are the weekly Quiz & Assignment Problems & Solution
+ These are the weekly Quiz & Assignment Problems